Different reasons for seeking a residence permit

 Residence permits for visiting – or visas

-Citizens of countries outside of the EU who want to visit Sweden for a period of more than 90 days are required to have a residence permit.
+Citizens of countries outside of the EU who want to visit Sweden for a period of more than 90 days are required to have a visitor's permit.
 Residence permits for visit can apply for a maximum period of up to one year, although they are usually restricted to six months.

 Those who want to visit Sweden for periods of less than three months do not need a residence permit, but they may need a visa.
 A visa allows its holder to temporary enter into and stay in a country for a period of less than 90 days.
 Only citizens from countries that Sweden or the EU has a visa exemption agreement with can travel to Sweden without a visa.